10 Telltale Marijuana Addiction Symptoms

 10. Adverse Physical Health Disorders

-Chemical used in cultivations and rising marijuana potencies of THC, are being linked to stronger adverse health effects.
+Chemicals used in cultivation and the rising marijuana potencies of THC are being linked to stronger adverse health effects.
 Smoking marijuana can lead to respiratory infections, low immunity, cancers, and other physical health problems.
-The continued use despite these or other adverse conditions are dangerous symptoms of marijuana addiction.
+The continued use despite these or other adverse conditions is a dangerous symptom of marijuana addiction.

 the Take-Away